heygrady/blog/src/pages/2017-07-03-upgrading-gatsby/index.md

 ```

 ### Moving over posts
-The old blog was vanilla clone of the Gatsby starter.
+The old blog was a vanilla clone of the Gatsby starter.
 It should be possible to move the posts from the `pages` folder of the old site to the `src/pages` folder of the new site.
-For now it's best to only move the blog posts themselves because the other files in the pages folder have changed in the new release.
-Gatsby hasn't really changed with regards to posts themselves.
+For now it's best to only move the blog posts themselves.
+While many of the boilerplate files have changed in the new release, Gatsby is pretty much the same with regards to posts themselves.

 - Copy just the posts from your blog to the fresh blog
 - Delete the example posts